Al-Sad/mdFCN/README.md

 # The multiplex dynamic functional connectivity (mdFCN) MATLAB Package
 The multiplex dynamic functional connectivity network (mdFCN) analysis pipeline for objectively uncovering latent network structures from cortical activity.
 The material in this repository is provided to supplement the following paper:
-Al-Sa'd, M., Vanhatalo, S. and Tokariev, A., "Multiplex dynamic networks in the newborn brain disclose latent links with neurobehavioral phenotypes"ù, *Human Brain Mapping*, (2024), https://doi.org/10.1002/hbm.26610.
+Al-Sa'd, M., Vanhatalo, S. and Tokariev, A., "Multiplex dynamic networks in the newborn brain disclose latent links with neurobehavioral phenotypes", *Human Brain Mapping*, (2024), https://doi.org/10.1002/hbm.26610.
 ![plot](./Results/hbm26610-fig-0001-m.jpg)

 The MATLAB scripts, functions, and data listed in this repository are used to produce results, and supporting figures illustrated in the paper.